SFS PERU: BIODIVERSITY AND DEVELOPMENT IN THE AMAZON (SEMESTER)

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-Explore the lush ecosystems and extraordinary biodiversity of the north Peruvian Amazon.
-Study threats to the region firsthand – from climate change to resource extraction – and get at the heart of Peru’s conservation and development issues.
-Embark on a multi-day excursion to the Andean highlands, where you’ll hike through cloud forests and visit the historic Incan capital of Cusco, the hub for visitors to Machu Picchu.
+Spend a semester among the extraordinarily biodiverse ecosystems of the northern Peruvian Amazon.
+Study climate change, resource extraction, and other threats to the region firsthand, and get at the heart of Peru’s conservation and development issues.
+Explore otherworldly flooded forests on a multi-day riverboat expedition and travel to the Andean highlands to visit cloud forests and the historic Incan capital of Cusco – the starting point for visitors to Machu Picchu.

-- Take a multi-day excursion to the village of Sucusari to learn about the traditions of the Maijuna people and explore the jungle from the world’s longest canopy walkway.
+- Take a multi-day excursion to the village of Sucusari to learn about the livelihoods of the Maijuna people and explore the rainforest from one of the world’s longest canopy walkways.

-- Take an overnight riverboat expedition in Peru’s largest national reserve, Pacaya-Samiria, home to species such as pink river dolphins, bats, piranhas, primates, macaws, and giant river otters.
+- Take a five-day riverboat expedition in Tamshiyacu-Tahuayo Regional Conservation Area, home to species such as pink river dolphins, sloths, piranhas, primates, macaws, and giant river otters.

-- Visit a manatee rescue center, tropical fish exporter, and potato and butterfly farms to study a range of local conservation efforts.
+- Visit a manatee rescue center, tropical fish exporter, and potato and butterfly farms to study a range of local agriculture and conservation organizations.

-SFS students live and study at the Center for Amazon Studies, which lies halfway between the remote city of Iquitos and the port city of Nauta, amid the vast rainforests of the Amazon.
-Campus is a small group of buildings connected by elevated walkways, and the sights and sounds of the forest are accessible via an on-campus trail system which traverses our 183-acre property.
-Small villages within walking distance provide access to local shops.
+SFS students live and study at the Center for Amazon Studies, which lies halfway between the remote city of Iquitos and the port city of Nauta, nestled in the Amazon.
+The sounds of the forest permeate our campus, from student cabins to the pool and open-air student lounge.
+The rainforest is accessible via an on-campus trail system which traverses our 183-acre property.
+Small communities and local shops are within walking distance.

 - Forest and soil ecology

 - Natural resource management